kaikang-sde/kaikang-sde.github.io/_posts/AI/Fundamentals/2025-03-09-LLM-Fundamentals-Essential-Concepts-For-AI-Mastery.md

 ---
-title: Mastering LLM Fundamentals - Key Concepts Explained
+title: LLM Fundamentals - Essential Concepts for AI Mastery
 date: 2025-03-09
 categories: [AI, Fundamentals]
-tags: [AI, LLMs, Instruction-Tuned, Inference]
+tags: [AI, LLMs, Token, Transformer, Self-Attention, Loss Function, Prompt, Temperature, Pre-Training, Fine-Tuning, RLHF, Distillation, Parameters]
 author: kai
 ---

-# 🚀 Mastering LLM Fundamentals: Key Concepts Explained
+# 🚀 LLM Fundamentals: Essential Concepts for AI Mastery
-Large Language Models (LLMs) are revolutionizing AI applications, but understanding their **core concepts** is essential for developers, researchers, and AI enthusiasts.
-This post introduces key terms such as **Tokens, Transformers, Self-Attention, Fine-Tuning, RLHF, and more**, providing a solid foundation for working with LLMs.
+Large Language Models (LLMs) are transforming AI applications, but understanding their **core concepts** is essential for developers, researchers, and AI enthusiasts.

+This post introduces **key LLM concepts**, including **Tokens, Transformers, Self-Attention, Fine-Tuning, RLHF, and more**, providing a **solid foundation** for anyone working with AI.

+> **At its core, an LLM predicts the next token given a sequence of previous tokens.**
+> But what exactly are **tokens**, **transformers**, and other key components?

 ## 📌 1.
 Token: The Basic Unit of Text Processing & AI Billing